pevers/images-scraper/README.md

 	// general
 	keyword: 'keyword',		// required,
 	userAgent: 'G.I.
 Joe',	// the user agent for each request to Google (default: Chrome)
+	num: 10,				// amount of results, can be left empty but will take a lot longer

 	// google specific
 	rlimit: '10',			// number of requests to Google p second, default: unlimited